PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

     * a.
 Install Python-dev:

-        For Python2:
-        ```
-        yum install python-devel
-        ```
-        For Python3: (Please refer to the official Python installation process)
+        (Please refer to the official Python installation process)

     * b.
 Install pip:

-        For Python2:
-        ```
-        yum install python-pip
-        ```
-        (please have a pip version of 20.2.2 and above)

-        For Python3: (Please refer to the official Python installation process, and ensure that the pip3 version 20.2.2 and above, please note that in python3.6 and above, pip3 does not necessarily correspond to the python version, such as python3.7 default only Pip3.7)
+        (Please refer to the official Python installation process, and ensure that the pip3 version 20.2.2 and above, please note that in python3.6 and above, pip3 does not necessarily correspond to the python version, such as python3.7 default only Pip3.7)

     * c.
-(Only For Python3) set Python3 related environment variables, here is python3.5 version example, please replace with the version you use (3.6, 3.7,3.8):
+(Only For Python3) set Python3 related environment variables, here is python3.7 version example, please replace with the version you use (3.6, 3.8, 3.9):

         1. First find the path to the Python lib using
             ```
             find `dirname $(dirname $(which python3))` -name "libpython3.so"
             ```
-            If it is 3.6,3.7,3.8, change `python3` to `python3.6`,`python3.7`,python3.8, then replace [python-lib-path] in the following steps with the file path found.
+            If it is 3.6,3.7,3.8,3.9, change `python3` to `python3.6`,`python3.7`, `python3.8`, `python3.9`, then replace [python-lib-path] in the following steps with the file path found.

         2. Set PYTHON_LIBRARIES:
             ```